 Clicking the "+" button will allow you to add new generator configs.
 Double clicking on an existing config will allow you to edit it, and the "-" button can be used to permanently delete previously created configs.

-the first time you add a config.
-You can save the project pretty much
+first time you add a config.
+You can save the project pretty much wherever you

-wherever you like, but you'll get the most benefit out of checking it into
+like, but you'll get the most benefit out of checking it into your source tree

-your source tree so it may be shared by other developers on your team.
-The
+so it may be shared by other developers on your team.
+The project bundle is

-which contain settings that are likely to be user specific (such as absolute
+that are likely to be user specific (such as absolute paths).